quantumopticslkb-user/LKB_mkdocs/docs/instruments/laser.md

 ### Extra info
 For the Toptica lasers, a linear ramp of the pizeo voltage renders a linear scan of the laser frequency, so you can calibrate your scan frequency with a fit of a saturated abssorption spectrum.

+Tuto to lock the Toptica lasers with SAS (in particular for the cold setup): [here](https://github.com/Quantum-Optics-LKB/RbLabBook/blob/main/Cold/Toptica%20Lock%20tutorial.md) .

 For the TA lasers (Denali and Kilimandjaro) : coupling the fiber dock is a tedious (but ultimately satisfying) process.
 Don't expect to reach a better coupling than 55-60 % .
 [Here](https://www.toptica.com/fileadmin/Editors_English/03_products/11_Isolators_Photonicals/02_photonicals/toptica_FiberDock_Manual.pdf) is the fiber dock manual with the coupling process.